zd3sf/esphome-docs/components/rf_bridge.rst

     :image: rf_bridge.jpg
     :keywords: RF Bridge

-The ``RF Bridge`` Component provides the ability to send and receive 433MHz remote codes using the embedded EFM8BB1 microcontroller.
-This component implements the communication protocol that the original ``efm8bb1`` firmware implements.
-The device is connected via the :doc:`UART bus </components/uart>`.
+The ``RF Bridge`` Component provides the ability to send and receive 433MHz singals (like RF remotes/key fobs) using radio microcontrollers founds on RF bridge devices ( eg. Sonoff RF bridge).

+The black Sonoff RF Bridge (R1, R2 V1.0) has an ESP8266 (for WIFI/ESPHome) and embedded EFM8BB1 microcontroller (433 MHz).
+The white Sonoff RF Bridge (R2 V2.0) has ESP8266 and an embeded OB38S003 microcontroller (433 MHz).
+This component implements the communication protocol between the ESP8266 and the firmware of ``efm8bb1`` or ``OB38S003``.
+The device is connected via the
+:doc:`UART bus </components/uart>`.
 The uart bus must be configured at the same speed of the module which is 19200bps.